Ben Rice

-Benjamin Kimball Rice (born February 22, 1999) is an American professional baseball first baseman, designated hitter and catcher for the New York Yankees of Major League Baseball (MLB).
+Benjamin Kimball Rice (born February 22, 1999) is an American professional baseball first baseman, designated hitter, and catcher for the New York Yankees of Major League Baseball (MLB).
 Rice played college baseball for Dartmouth College and was selected by the Yankees in the 12th round of the 2021 MLB draft.
 He made his MLB debut in 2024.
+Rice was named to his first All-Star game in 2026.

 Early life

 Rice grew up in Cohasset, Massachusetts.
 He began playing hockey at a young age before pursuing baseball.
-He rooted for the New York Yankees of Major League Baseball (MLB), despite most of his friends supporting their rivals, the Boston Red Sox; his favorite player was Derek Jeter.
+He grew a fan of the New York Yankees of Major League Baseball (MLB), despite many of his friends supporting the rival Boston Red Sox.
+Since a young age, Rice's favorite player is former Yankee Derek Jeter.

 Career

 Amateur career

-Rice attended Noble and Greenough School in Dedham, Massachusetts, and Dartmouth College, where he played college baseball for the Dartmouth Big Green.
-He graduated with a Bachelor of Arts in psychology from Dartmouth.
-The COVID-19 pandemic resulted in decreased playing opportunities, but Rice helped organize scrimmages among Ivy League baseball players in 2020 to offset this.
-In 2021, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
+Rice attended Noble and Greenough School in Dedham, Massachusetts.
+In his freshman year, he played for the varsity hockey team and junior varsity baseball team as a second baseman and catcher.
+After graduating, Rice enrolled at Dartmouth College, where he played college baseball for the Dartmouth Big Green.
+In 2019, his freshman year, he received 72 at bats.
+Rice appeared in seven games during his sophomore year in 2020 before the COVID-19 pandemic resulted in the cancellation of the remainder of the season.
+Rice helped organize scrimmages among Ivy League baseball players in 2020 to offset this.
+He also played collegiate summer baseball in the Futures Collegiate Baseball League for the Worcester Bravehearts, where he had a .350 batting average and 11 home runs in 123 at bats, winning the league's most valuable player award.

+With the Ivy League still shut down in 2021, Rice played for the Braintree White Sox of the Cranberry Baseball League, an amateur league.
+He played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
+He graduated with a Bachelor of Arts in psychology from Dartmouth in 2022.

 Minor leagues

 The Yankees selected Rice in the 12th round, with the 363rd overall selection, of the 2021 MLB draft.
-Rice spent his first professional season with the rookie–level Florida Complex League Yankees and Single–A Tampa Tarpons, hitting .197 in 23 combined games.
+Rice spent his first professional season with the rookie-level Florida Complex League Yankees and Single-A Tampa Tarpons, hitting .197 in 23 combined games.

 Rice spent the 2022 campaign back with Tampa, playing in 68 games and hitting .267/.368/.442 with nine home runs and 36 runs batted in (RBIs).
-He started the 2023 with Tampa before being promoted to the High–A Hudson Valley Renegades and Double–A Somerset Patriots during the season.
+He started the 2023 with Tampa before being promoted to the High-A Hudson Valley Renegades and Double-A Somerset Patriots during the season.
 In 73 games split between the three affiliates, Rice accumulated a .324/.434/.615 slash line with 20 home runs, 68 RBIs, and 11 stolen bases.

 Rice began the 2024 season with Somerset.
-He was promoted to the Triple–A Scranton/Wilkes-Barre RailRiders on June 5, for whom he batted .294/.428/.661 in 109 at bats.
+He was promoted to the Triple-A Scranton/Wilkes-Barre RailRiders on June 5, for whom he batted .294/.428/.661 in 109 at bats.